owncloud/ocis-hello/docs/content/building.md

 cd ocis-hello
 {{< / highlight >}}

 All required tool besides Go itself and make are bundled or getting automatically installed within the `GOPATH`.
-All commands to build this project are part of our `Makefile` and respectively out `package.json`.
+All commands to build this project are part of our `Makefile` and respectively our `package.json`.

 {{< highlight txt >}}
 # install dependecies